nkostic/ww/apps/client/README.md

 # WW Client App

-This is the main Weight Watchers client application built with [Next.js](https://nextjs.org) and integrated with [Storyblok CMS](https://www.storyblok.com/).
+This is the WW client application built with [Next.js](https://nextjs.org) and integrated with [Storyblok CMS](https://www.storyblok.com/).

 ## Features